sap-tutorials/Tutorials/tutorials/cp-aibus-dox-activate-instant-learning/cp-aibus-dox-activate-instant-learning.md

 ### Test Swagger UI authorizations

-Use the **GET /capabilities** endpoint to check if you now have access to the Document Information Extraction APIs via Swagger UI.
+Use the **GET /capabilities** endpoint to check if you now have access to the SAP Document AI APIs via Swagger UI.

 Click the endpoint name to expand it, click **Try it out**, and then **Execute**.